Scroll to top

 Our operations in Lagos

-We maintain a network of vetted operators in Lagos with current NSCDC registration and documented experience in close protection, secure transport, and corporate security.
+We maintain a network of vetted operators in Lagos with current NSCDC registration and documented close protection and secure transport experience.
 All operators undergo our background verification process and are assessed for Lagos-specific operational competence.
+Armoured vehicles (B4 minimum) are available for all assignments, and drivers are trained in Lagos-specific route planning and real-time traffic intelligence.

 Threat Intelligence